 On December 2, 2013, the District opened a \$250,000 line of credit at a financial institution.
 In accordance with the terms of the agreement, the District pledges and grants to the Lender a first priority security interest in all inventory, equipment, fixtures, goods, accounts, chattel paper, contract rights, documents, instruments, general intangibles, investment property, deposit accounts, letter of credit rights, payment intangibles, supporting obligations, software, and all rents, issues, profits, products, and proceeds thereof, wherever any of the foregoing is located.
 The initial variable interest rate on the line of credit was 2.66% per annum.
+In January 2019, the line of credit was renewed and the maturity date is on an on demand basis.
 During the year the District did not utilize the line of credit.